The top 5 360-degree surveying cameras for mobile mapping in 2021.

 Conclusion:

-The cameras are designed for HD mapping, but only partially fulfills the need for durability, reliability and ease of operation.
+The cameras are for HD mapping, but only partially fulfill the need for durability, reliability, and ease of operation.
 Its IP64 rating means that it can withstand total dust ingress but only minor water spray from any direction.

-They also lack some of the deep integration requirements such as 360 camera array, LiDAR technology and high precision GPS.
-It also does not have any on board graphical processing units (GPUs) which would allow for Edge AI applications directly on the camera.
+They also lack some of the deep integration requirements, such as a 360 camera array, LiDAR technology, and high-precision GPS.
+It also lacks on-board graphical processing units (GPUs), which would enable Edge AI applications to be run directly on the camera.

-The iSTAR Pulsar also does not possess the ability that all relevant HD map data be processed in one single unit nor for the initially captured data to be refreshed, meaning that maps will age and not be current or in real-time.
+The iSTAR Pulsar also cannot process all relevant HD map data in one single unit, nor can one refresh the initially captured data.
+This means that maps will age and become outdated or no longer reflect real-time information.

 2. Ladybug 5 Camera